 This year, the Greater Boston Section of the National Council of Negro Women celebrates 27 years of service.
 We have come a long way since our Sister and Founder, Minister Carolyn Grey decided to organize a branch of the national organization.

 Since 1992, with a focus on education, the Greater Boston Section has supported many programs such as the Mary McLeod Bethune Institute for young women, a summer Math and Science camp for children and The City Strings group which teaches young people the art of playing stringed instruments.
 Health, entrepreneurial and other initiatives have included sponsorship of healthy eating workshops, promoting women in business, conducting voter registration drives, supporting

 incarcerated women and refurbishing and shipping computers to women within the African Diaspora.

-in the Spring of 2020, our Funding Your Education Seminar.
+As a part of our Education Initiative, GBS-NCNW sponsored our annual Career Awareness Day for Teens on November 16, 2019 and for the Spring of 2020, we are planning our Funding Your Education Seminar.
 We will continue to provide toiletries and bags to women in shelters through our Share-the-Love Program as well as contribute monthly to a food pantry in Roxbury.
-Our program to encourage voter registration and participation in the 2020 Census Forum is in the planning stages and is scheduled for February 15, 2020.
-We are also excited to be planning our biennial Women of Courage and Conviction Awards Luncheon which will be held on April 4, 2020 .
-As we continue to face tremendous social and economic challenges, our efforts on behalf of women and children of African descent, remain as urgent and important as ever.
+Our program to encourage voter registration and participation in the 2020 Census Forum is in the planning stages and will be held on February 15, 2020.
+We are also excited to be planning our biennial Women of Courage and Conviction Awards Luncheon which we will host on April 4, 2020.
+As we continue to face tremendous social and economic challenges, our efforts on behalf of women and children remain as urgent and important as ever.